-Whilst electric toothbrushes can be purchased from a variety of major high street and online retailers, the premium models like the Genius 9000 tend not to be found on the shelves of supermarkets so frequently, with the dedicated drug stores and health retailers like Boots and Superdrug being typical stockists for this type of brush.
+Whilst electric toothbrushes can be purchased from a variety of major high street and online retailers, the premium models like the Genius 9000 tend not to be found on the shelves of supermarkets so frequently, with the dedicated drug stores and health retailers like Boots being typical stockists for this type of brush.

 This tends to apply online too; with larger retailers with bigger health care ranges stocking it, this again includes Boots and the likes of Amazon.
 It is possible your supermarket may have it but do not rely on them.